Aborting Execution

 Error constants

 To make error codes more descriptive, it is a good practice to define error constants.
 Error constants are defined as const declarations and are usually prefixed with E followed by a camel case name.
-Error constants are no different from other constants and don't have special handling.
-So their addition is purely a practice for better code readability.
+Error constants are no different from other constants and don't have special handling, however, they are used to increase the readability of the code and make it easier to understand the abort scenarios.

 /// Error code for when the user has no access.